-Photo Credit U.S. Department of Veterans Affairs
+Photo from U.S. Department of Veterans Affairs

 Welcome to Camp Lejeune!
 This enormous Marine Corps Base covers 240 square miles, including 11 miles of outstanding coastline.
 With the many military installations in North Carolina, you’ll find that the Camp Lejeune area beams with a strong sense of community.

-Photo by David Masemore on Unsplash
+Photo from David Masemore on Unsplash

 Coupled with its small-town charm, close access to Jacksonville, retail shops, and restaurants, this duty station may have you feeling right at home.
 Plus, the numerous parks, beautiful scenery, and proximity to the beach make it easy to understand why this region of the country centers around the outdoors.
 And with great weekend getaway destinations to the beach, historic sites in Asheville, the Blue Ridge Mountains, and the Pisgah Forest, there’s a little something for everyone!